sdefrancesco/Custom-Alert/README.md

    `let customAlert = new CustomAlert('your heading', 'and your subheading')`

-4. You can get more specific with your custom alert, by passing in a third parameter which is an object called options.
+4. You can get more specific with **Custom Alert**, by passing in a third parameter which is an object called options.

     ```
         let customAlert = new CustomAlert('your heading', 'and your subheading',